Improved Constraints on Dark Matter Annihilations Around Primordial Black Holes: Appendices

-The first represents an upper bound, the second represents a reasonable benchmark scattering rate, however there is no requirement that the scattering and annihilation cross sections be similar and thus this could lead to an under or over estimate.
+\begin{itemize} \item In Scenario 1, we take the self-interaction cross-section to be the current limit for dark matter self interactions from astrophysical observation: $\sigma_{\rm SIDM} = 0.1 \mathrm{cm}^2/\mathrm{g}$ \cite{Tulin:2017ara,Bullock:2017xww}. \item In Scenario 2, we rather set the self-interaction cross-section to be the same as the $s$-wave thermal freeze-out cross-section: $\sigma_{\rm SIDM}=\langle \sigma v \rangle = 2\times 10^{-26} \mathrm{cm^3/s}$. \end{itemize} The first represents an upper bound, the second represents a reasonable benchmark scattering rate, however there is no requirement that the scattering and annihilation cross sections be similar and thus this could lead to an under or over estimate.
 Regardless, without specifying a detailed model Scenario 2 provides a reasonable benchmark to compare to.
 Moreover, contrasting between the two scenarios will lead to an interesting observation.\\

 {\bf Scenario 1.}~The time for dark matter to thermalize inside the dark matter halo around the PBH is given by:

 We take the dark matter density profiles of Section \ref{S2} \& \ref{S4}, and the assumption $v^2(r) \sim GM_{\bullet}/r$.
 This allows us to evaluate the thermalization times as a function of distance from the PBH, $r$.
 We show these results in Figure \ref{Fig7} for $s$-wave and $p$-wave models for two different dark matter masses: $100$~GeV and 1~TeV and for three PBH masses $[10^{-14}, 10^{-8},1]\times M_{\odot}$.